 Maackia amurensis Lectin (MAA/MAL I) is a leukoagglutinating lectin isolated from Maackia amurensis seeds and purified by affinity chromatography.
 MAA I can be used to detect N-linked glycans containing the trisaccharide Siaα2-3Galß1-4GlcNAc.
 This lectin does not agglutinate one blood type more than another and agglutination can be inhibited by sialyllactose or lactose at higher concentrations.
 Although MAA I and MAA II are similar in size and structure, this lectin is a more potent mitogen and exhibits less hemagglutinating ability than MAA II.

-Maackia amurensis Lectin (MAA/MAL I) is labeled with tetramethylrhodamine isothiocyanate (TRITC) and has an appropriate number of fluorochromes bound to provide the optimum staining characteristics for this lectin.
+MAA I is labeled with tetramethylrhodamine isothiocyanate (TRITC) and has an appropriate number of fluorochromes bound to provide the optimum staining characteristics for this lectin.
 TRITC is a bright orange or red-fluorescent dye with excitation ideally suited to the 532-nm laser line.
-TRITC labeled MAA/MAL I can be used for cellular imaging applications.
+TRITC labeled MAA I can be used for cellular imaging applications.
 This product comes in a stabilized liquid form.